lifeisstillgood/softwaremind/docs/conceptchapters/sm_firms_coase_democracy.rst

 :focus: how size and structure of companies is determined and it ain't management cleverness.

+* organisation deterministic factors
+- cognitive load of reasoning about the function of the organisation This is huge - Boeing, Banks, government
+It will imprave as programmable company
+But it is the main cost

+See coase - this is cost of external contracting vs internal contracting That cost will change as employment rights change, as intrnet allwos simpler intergration (saas) and monitoring of SLOs

+See Developer hegemony -
+The cost of employeing "contractors" changes as it becomes more sensble to simply leave.

 Also: We must include political biases when "asking a software engineer to designing a company" - look at openness and transparency in project reporting or in open source code reviews etc

 it is more efficient yes, but openness and transparency are a threat to established orders - only meritocracy survives (look at linux and even thorvaldsen being less of a git)